Flag of Michigan: Design of the coat of arms

+An elk and a moose are defined as supporters, positioned on the right (dexter) and left (sinister) of the shield.
+Two scrolls display the state mottos: the upper narrow scroll reads "Si quaeris peninsulam amoenam" and the lower broad scroll reads "Circumspice."
+The shield rests on gold-colored scroll supports and a leaf design, which also supports the upper scroll.

-Design
+Design and symbolism

 The state coat of arms depicts a blue shield, upon which the sun rises over a lake and peninsula, and a man with a raised hand, representing peace and holding a long gun, representing the fight for state and nation as a frontier state.
+The blue field reflects Michigan's historical military tradition, continuing the Union regimental blue used during the American Civil War, symbolizing the state's loyalty to the Union.

-As supporters, the elk and moose are derived from the Hudson's Bay Company coat of arms, and depict great animals of Michigan.
-The bald eagle represents the United States, which formed the state of Michigan from the Northwest Territory.
+As supporters, the elk and moose are derived from the Hudson's Bay Company coat of arms, and depict great animals of Michigan, chosen for their connection to Michigan's historical rivalry with Britain for influence among Native American tribes and the fur trade.
+The bald eagle represents the United States, which formed the state of Michigan from the Northwest Territory, and holds 13 olive branches and 13 arrows representing the original colonies and the readiness to defend the nation.

 The design features three Latin mottos.
 From top-to-bottom they are: